mmondics/podman-intro/README.md

 - Failing over from public cloud or x86 to IBM zSystems environments for disaster recovery
 - Migrating applications to different architectures for performance, sustainability, or availability purposes

 Podman supports builds for platform architectures different from that of the Podman host.
-For example, you can build an `s390x` container image from an `amd64` linux server or even your local laptop or desktop.
+For example, you can build an `s390x` container image from an `amd64` Linux server or even your local laptop or desktop.
 This is particularly beneficial to developers or DevOps pipelines who don't have access to each of the target architectures for development.

-Building a container image for a different architecutre can be achieved by running a `podman build` with the `--platform` flag.
+Building a container image for a different architecture can be achieved by running a `podman build` with the `--platform` flag.
 Alternatively, the `--all-platforms` flag can be used to build for all platform architectures supported by the *parent image* in a Containerfile.

 While `podman build` is happy to use base images and build images for any platform that exists, `RUN` instructions in a Containerfile will not be able to succeed without the help of emulation provided by packages like `qemu-user-static`. [source and more information](https://docs.podman.io/en/latest/markdown/podman-build.1.html)

-[QEMU](https://www.qemu.org/) (short for Quick Emulator) is a free and open source emulator that emulators machine processors through dynamic binary translation to allow interoperability of guest operating systems.
+[QEMU](https://www.qemu.org/) (short for Quick Emulator) is a free and open-source emulator that emulators machine processors through dynamic binary translation to allow interoperability of guest operating systems.
 QEMU allows podman to not only *build* container images for different platforms, but also allows you to *run* different platform images.

 21. Install the `qemu-user-static` package onto your local podman machine.